 As a parent or guardian, you have the right educate your child at home.

-There are a number of very positive reasons why parents elect to home educate.
-A particular philosophy, the desire to hone a talent or the child has or to help foster a particular lifestyle.
+Home education can be a positive choice to support a particular philosophy, hone a talent or to help foster a particular lifestyle.

-Bearing in mind that every child and every parent is different, talking to other parents who home educate can also help to get an insight into what home education entails.
+Every child and every parent is different, so talking to other people who home educate can give you an insight into what home education involves.

-If you are considering home education for your child, please think it through carefully and discuss it with the local authority.
-There are trained and experienced teachers who can help advise you.
+If you are considering home education for your child, you can talk about it with the local authority.
+There are trained and experienced teachers who can help and advise you.

-Home educators do not have to follow the national curriculum or keep to school hours but they must ensure the child is given full-time education that is effective and suitable for that child, taking in consideration their age, ability, aptitude and any special educational needs.
+As a home educator, you do not have to follow the national curriculum or keep to school hours.
+You must make sure that your child receives full-time education that is effective and suitable for them.
+You’ll need to take their age, ability, aptitude and any special educational needs into account.

-If the child is currently enrolled in a school, the parents/guardian must inform the school in writing that they intend to remove their child and will be providing education at home.
-If the child has not yet started school, the parents/ guardians have no legal obligation to inform the Local Authority (LA) of their intention to home educate but it is advisable to do so.
-It is also helpful to keep LA informed of any major changes in circumstances such as any change of address.
+If your child is currently enrolled in a school, you must inform the school in writing that you intend to remove your child and will be providing education at home.
+If your child has not yet started school, you do not have a legal obligation to inform the Local Authority (LA) of your intention to home educate but it is advisable to do so.
+It is also helpful to keep your LA informed of any major changes in circumstances, such as a change of address.

-If the LA suspects that a child who is of compulsory school age is not receiving education that is full-time or suitable to their requirements, whether this is at a school, home or by any other means, a notice will be served on the parents/ guardian requesting them to provide evidence that their child is receiving adequate education, if this cannot be achieved a school attendance order may be issued.
+If the LA suspects that a child who is of compulsory school age is not receiving education that is full-time or suitable to their requirements, (whether this is at a school, home or by any other means), you will be served with a notice.
+This will ask you to provide evidence that your child is receiving adequate education.
+If you are not able to do this, you may be issued with a school attendance order.

-The QCA maintains and developes the national curriculum and associated assessments, tests and examinations on behalf of the Secretary of State for Education and Skills.
+The QCA maintains and develops the national curriculum and associated assessments, tests and examinations on behalf of the Secretary of State for Education and Skills.